-Grande Prairie RCMP Seek Assistance in locating Missing Youth
+Grande Prairie RCMP seek assistance in locating missing youth

 News release

-Grande Prairie, Alberta – Grande Prairie RCMP are seeking the public’s assistance in locating 16- year-old Tayven STANDINGRIBBON.
-He was reported missing on September 10, 2017 and was last seen in Clairmont at approximately 11:30 P.M. on that day.
+Grande Prairie, Alberta – Rural Grande Prairie RCMP are seeking the public’s assistance in locating 15 year old Madison BROSSEAU.
+She was reported missing on September 17, 2017 at 2:42 PM and was last seen in Sexsmith at approximately at 11:58 AM that morning.

 - Brown eyes

-There is a general concern for his well-being and the RCMP would like to locate and speak with STANDINGRIBBON.
-If you have any information about his whereabouts, please contact Grande Prairie RCMP Detachment at 780-830-5700 or should you wish to remain anonymous, you can contact Crime Stoppers by phone at 1.800.222.8477 (TIPS) or by Internet at www.tipsubmit.com.
+The RCMP would like to confirm BROSSEAU’s wellbeing.
+If you have information on her whereabouts, please call the Grande Prairie RCMP at 780-830-5700 or call your local police detachment.
+If you want to remain anonymous, you can contact Crime Stoppers by phone at 1-800-222-8477 (TIPS), by internet at www.tipsubmit.com, or by SMS.